coveooss/blitz2021/Instructions.md

 There are many ways to transfer Blitzium from one unit to another:

 1. A unit can drop Blitzium on the floor, creating a depot that can be picked up by another unit.
-Be aware that units from other colonies can be picked up as well.
+Be aware that units from other crews can be picked up as well.
 2. It is possible to pick up Blitzium carried by an adjacent unit.
 E.g., a cart can pick up Blitzium from a miner to bring it back to the home base.
 3. It is possible to drop Blitzium on an adjacent unit.
 E.g., a cart can drop its Blitzium in another cart.
 4. It is possible to drop Blitzium directly in your home base.
 This is how Blitzium will get added to your reserve.